 Joujou

-*all quotes are adaptations and not necessarily direct quotes from sources.
+*All quotes are adaptations and not necessarily direct quotes from sources.